lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Dw: Downlink direction for compression/decompression, from SCHC C/D in the network to SCHC C/D in the Dev.

 * Field Description.
-A line in the Rule table.
+A tuple containing identifier, value, matching operator and actions to be applied to a field.

 * FID: Field Identifier.
 This identifies the protocol and field a Field Description applies to.